 The repository will delegate the storage of events to the configured

-, while these events are dispatched using the provided
+eventStore, while these events are dispatched using the provided

 All event sourcing repositorties need an event store.
 Wiring the

-and the FileSystemEventStore
+JpaEventStore and the FileSystemEventStore is very

-needs to run in a Spring managed
+similar, but the JpaEventStore needs to run in a Spring managed

 transaction.
-Unless you use the SpringTransactionalInterceptor
+Unless you use the SpringTransactionalInterceptor on your

 command bus, you need to declare the annotation-driven transaction-manager as shown in